 Unfortunately, all of those features come at a cost.
 A common complaint about GetResponse is that they haven’t really tuned all the features correctly.
-There’s a lot of them, but some might be hard to use or even outright broken.
+There are a lot of them, but some might be hard to use or even outright broken.

-For instance, some users complain that a few primary features, such as the website and dashboard, are clunky and annoying to use.
+For instance, some users complain that a few primary features, such as the website and dashboard, are clunky and annoying.